 Familie- family

-However, there are a lot of so-called false cognates in English and German, so words that look and sound the same but have totally different meanings.
+However, there are many so-called false cognates in English and German, which are words that look and sound the same but have totally different meanings.

 Gift- poison (rather than present)